tallalmirza04/tallalmirza04/README.md

 # Muhammad Tallal Mahmood

-Full Stack Developer | Computer Science Student | IoT Enthusiast[cite: 1]
+Full Stack Developer | Computer Science Student | IoT Enthusiast

 ---

 ## Summary

 Computer Science student specializing in building scalable full-stack applications and intelligent IoT solutions.
-Experienced in the MERN stack and real-time systems, with a focus on creating practical digital platforms and automated hardware integrations.[cite: 1]
+Experienced in the MERN stack and real-time systems, with a focus on creating practical digital platforms and automated hardware integrations.

 ---